Where's the first-aid kit?

 While 81 percent of youth coaches said they believe it is important to be very knowledgeable about sports injuries, only 52 percent said they felt like they were very knowledgeable, according to a recent survey commissioned by SafeKids USA®.
 Another 43 percent of coaches said they felt only fairly knowledgeable on sports safety.

-While 6 out of 10 have not received some form of sports safety training, with CPR (21%) and first aid (13%) the most common form of training, 40% have received no safety training.
+While 6 out of 10 have received some form of sports safety training, with CPR (21%) and first aid (13%) the most common form of training, 40% have received no safety training at all.

 While recognizing the importance of safety training, coaches also see significant barriers to additional training as: